code-423n4/2022-11-debtdao-findings/data/RaymondFam-G.md

 ## Private/Internal Function Embedded Modifier Reduces Contract Size
-Consider having the logic of a modifier embedded through an internal or private (if no contracts inheriting) function to reduce contract size if need be.
+Consider having the logic of a modifier embedded through a private (doesn't matter whether or not the contract entails any child contracts since the private visibility saves even more gas on function calls than the internal visibility) function to reduce contract size if need be.
 For instance, the following instance of modifier may be rewritten as follows:

 https://github.com/debtdao/Line-of-Credit/blob/audit/code4rena-2022-11-03/contracts/modules/credit/LineOfCredit.sol#L78-L81